-Ryan murder case: Accused bus conductor Ashok granted bail by district court; bond set at Rs 50,000
+Ryan murder case: Accused bus conductor Ashok granted bail by district court; bond set at Rs 50,000 - Firstpost

 "The bail was granted under Article 21 of the Constitution.
 There were a lot of differences between findings of CBI and Haryana Police.
 We were given benefit of doubt," Ashok's lawyer, Anil Sharma, was quoted as saying by ANI.

-After Tuesday's court session, Pradyuman's father Varun Thakur said that the family had trust in the Judiciary.
+After Tuesday's court session, the victim's father Varun Thakur said that the family had trust in the Judiciary.
 "There are facts being considered to give my child justice," he told reporters.

 An audio clip of Ashok's uncle talking to the accused Class XI student's family had recently surfaced on social media.
 On Tuesday, Varun said that the CBI was conducting an inquiry on it.